mprinc/webpack.js.org/src/content/guides/development.md

 This tells `webpack-dev-server` to serve the files from the `dist` directory on `localhost:8080`.

-W> webpack-dev-server doesn't write any output files after compiling.
-Instead, it keeps bundle files in memory and serves them as if they were real files mounted at the server's root path.
+W> webpack-dev-server <span class='important'>doesn't write any output files after compiling</span>.
+Instead, it <span class='definition'>keeps bundle files in memory</span> and serves them as if they were real files mounted at the server's root path.
 If your page expects to find the bundle files on a different path, you can change this with the [`publicPath`](/configuration/dev-server/#devserverpublicpath-) option in the dev server's configuration.

 Let's add a script to easily run the dev server as well: